bayfrontmedia/leaky-bucket/README.md

 **Description:**

-Checks if this bucket contains any additional data.
+Checks if this bucket contains any additional data, or a specific key in dot notation.

 **Parameters:**

-- None
+- `$key = NULL` (string|null): If `NULL`, checks if any additional data exists

 **Returns:**